Kizuati/kizuati.github.io/README.md

-All the code behind making my portfolio site kizuati.com function with all the bells bonging and binging and the whistles whistling.
-More or less.
+This is the innards of my portfolio website - https://kizuati.com.
+If you're looking to hire me, you've stumbled into the wrong page.